ietf-wg-cellar/matroska-specification/notes.md

 Timestamp values in `BlockGroup` and `SimpleBlock` elements **MAY** also use the `TrackTimestampScale` element to scale the timestamps more in tune with each Track sampling frequency.

+## Timestamp Ticks

+All timestamp values in Matroska are expressed in multiples of a tick.
+There are three types of ticks possible:

+* Matroska Ticks: timestamps stored directly in nanoseconds.
+* Segment Ticks: timestamps expressed in "TimestampScale" nanoseconds.
+* Track Ticks: timestamps expressed in "TimestampScale * TrackTimestampScale" nanoseconds.

+When the `TrackTimestampScale` is interpreted as "1.0", Track Ticks are equivalent to Segment Ticks.

 ## Block Timestamps